lento234/homelab/README.md

 ## Description

 The project contains a set of ansible playbooks use to setup (and manage) a personal homelab infrastructure.
-The homelab runs on a Raspberry Pi 4 running on Rocky Linux.
-Currently using `nord` [theme](https://www.nordtheme.com/).
+The homelab runs on a Raspberry Pi 4 running on Debian.

 ![Homepage](assets/homepage.png)

 ## Setup

-1. Setup virtual environment using `uv`:
+1. Setup virtual environment using [uv](https://github.com/astral-sh/uv):

 ```bash
 uv venv